 To this day, if I’m visiting my parents, my weekends begin with my dad making pancakes or waffles.

 It’s been a fun (and tasty) tradition that has carried on for years.
-My mom cooks throughout the week, and on the weekends my dad is on breakfast duty!
+My mom cooks throughout the week, and on the weekends my dad is on breakfast duty.
 Because pancakes make a regular appearance at their home we like to switch it up with different flavors (chocolate chip, blueberry, banana… the list goes on!)

-When starting out, I was less than stellar when it came to making the perfect pancake.
-There was the time I burnt them to a charred crisp, another that I flipped them way before they were set and let’s not forget the day I used a stainless steel pan… oh my, what a mess!
+When starting out, I was less than stellar at making the perfect pancake.
+There was the time I burnt them to a charred crisp, another that I flipped them way before they were set and let’s not forget the day I used a stainless steel pan… OH MY, what a mess!

-Use a non-stick pan or griddle.
+1. Use a non-stick pan or griddle, like this one.

-Turn the heat down to medium-low when cooking your pancakes.
+4. Turn the heat down to medium-low when cooking your pancakes.
 When you initially add your batter, you want that higher heat to crisp them BUT once your batter is poured, lower your heat and allow those babies to brown slowly.
-I know this takes a little longer but it’s better than burnt pancakes!
+I know this takes a little longer but it’s better than burnt pancakes.

 5. Don’t flip them too soon.
 After pouring your batter, wait until the top of your pancakes show little bubbles that pop.
 Take a look underneath and if they’re golden brown, it’s time to flip.